JAI1001/CS-180-Project-4-5/Project-5/Tests.md

 2. User clicks on statistics button

-Expected result: User will see displayed statistics

-Test Status: Passed?????????
+Expected result: User will see displayed statistics Test Status: Passed?????????

 Purchase product test

+Expected result: User will purchase product and purchase will be recorded in purchase history Test Status: not passed

 Shopping cart test

 Buy shopping cart test